-Expenses incurred (gross of reinsurance) amounted to € 402,802k include the acquisition cost of premiums sold by distributors, the variation in the deferred acquisition costs for longer duration insurance covers; the allocation of operating expenses and the cost of medical fees.
-The overall increase in expenses year on year is mostly attributable to (i) premium growth; (ii) variable additional commission associated with the technical performance less; (iii) the variation in deferred acquisition cost on consumer finance business in Italy, Germany and Poland.
+Expenses incurred (gross of reinsurance) amounted to € 393,780k include the acquisition cost of premiums sold by distributors, the variation in the deferred acquisition costs for longer duration insurance covers; the allocation of operating expenses and the cost of medical fees.
+The overall decrease in expenses year on year is mostly attributable to (i) the variation in deferred acquisition cost on consumer finance business in Italy, Germany and Poland which offsets the (ii) the commissions on premium growth and (iii) variable additional commission associated with the technical performance.